 My teammates and me (giving the salute) on the “road” through western Mongolia.

 We drove out of London on July 20, 2014 and six weeks later, we arrived in Ulaanbaatar under our own power (although our car’s suspension was completely destroyed).
-Quite a bit happened in between but here I will simply point out a few discoveries and observations from the trip relating to brands, perceptions, and cultural differences.
+Quite a bit happened in between and you can see some highlights in the video below from the trip.
+But here I will simply point out a few discoveries and observations from the trip relating to brands, perceptions, and cultural differences.

 Ulaanbaatar is the coldest and most polluted national capital in the world.
 It isn’t very pretty.
 The food is eminently mediocre, cultural offerings are minimal, infrastructure is poor.
 But for us after six weeks on the road—in particular the last week, which we spent on the Mongolian steppe over dirt roads or no roads at all, sleeping in tents, and passing perhaps one tiny village per day—Ulaanbaatar felt like a cosmopolitan oasis.
 We could sleep in proper beds with proper toilets and hot showers.
 There was a restaurant that served a bacon-and-eggs breakfast.
 And, of course, there was an Irish pub.